Seby Zavala Player Props: White Sox vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is fourth in the league with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the Reds has a collective 9.5 K/9, the fifth-best in MLB.

-- The Reds have a 4.98 team ERA that ranks 25th across all MLB pitching staffs.
+- The Reds' 4.92 team ERA ranks 26th across all league pitching staffs.

-- Reds pitchers combine to rank 13th in baseball in home runs allowed (35 total, 1.1 per game).
+- Reds pitchers combine to surrender 37 total home runs at a clip of 1.1 per game (to rank 14th in the league).

-- Lodolo gets the start for the Reds, his seventh of the season.
-He is 2-1 with a 6.16 ERA and 44 strikeouts in 30 2/3 innings pitched.
+- Ashcraft gets the start for the Reds, his seventh of the season.
+He is 2-0 with a 2.00 ERA and 27 strikeouts through 36 2/3 innings pitched.

-- In his last time out on Sunday, the lefty tossed five innings against the Oakland Athletics, giving up three earned runs while surrendering five hits.
+- His last time out was on Wednesday against the San Diego Padres, when the righty threw six innings, surrendering one earned run while giving up six hits.

-- The 25-year-old has put up an ERA of 6.16, with 12.9 strikeouts per nine innings, in six games this season.
-Opponents have a .338 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.